dragmakex/LunchSphere/README.md

 ### Performance

 - While the participant performs the tasks, we measure the time he/she needs with a timer implemented in our App.
 The timer starts when the user taps on the button ‘A Test’ or ‘B Test’ and ends when the user successfully accepted the lunch group they were given.
-We also log how many button presses the user performs.
-Additionally, the total number of gestures is tracked, quantifying the instances when the user lifts their finger from the screen therefore recording swipes and button taps.
+We also tack the total number of gestures, quantifying the instances when the user lifts their finger from the screen therefore recording swipes and button taps.
 We use both of these measures for our performance assessment.

 ### Qualitative feedback after each A and B

-- Post task interview:
+- **Post task interview**:
     - "What were your thoughts when using the app for scheduling/rescheduling?"
     - "Were there any aspects of the app that confused you or that you found difficult to use?"
     - "What did you like or dislike about the user interface and design?"